 #Article

-How to Conduct Root Cause Analysis after a Workplace Accident
+How to Conduct a Root Cause Analysis for Workplace Safety

 Conduct a root cause analysis (RCA) as part of an investigation to ensure you correct the underlying cause of an issue, not just the symptoms.